gauniverseorg/ga-docs/docs/Tutorials/pages-navigations.md

 ### Control Elements

-Each page has control elements which are in essense the content of the page, like (TextBlocks, Buttons, etc)
+Each page has control elements which are in essence the content of the page, like (TextBlocks, Buttons, etc)

 <center>